-This pseudo-code achieves the goals of efficiency, fairness, and bounded delay as explained next.
+This pseudocode achieves the goals of efficiency, fairness, and bounded delay, as explained next.

-4.1 Efficiency: Using the Load Factor Metric
+A. Efficiency: Using the Load Factor Metric

-The key metric used in ERICA is the load factor (z) which is the ratio of the measured input rate at the port to the target ABR capacity, as given by equation (3):
+The key metric used in ERICA is the load factor (z), which is the ratio of the measured input rate at the port to the target ABR capacity, as given by (3)

-$$z \leftarrow \frac{\text{ABR Input Rate}}{\text{Target ABR Capacity}}$$
+$$z \leftarrow \frac{\text{ABR Input Rate}}{\text{Target ABR Capacity}}.$$

-The target ABR capacity is a fraction of the total ABR capacity (equation (2)), where the fraction may be determined based upon queuing delays (refer to section 4.3).
+The target ABR capacity is a fraction of the total ABR capacity [(2)], where the fraction may be determined based upon queueing delays (refer to Section IV-C).
 The load factor is a compact and accurate congestion indicator, and is arguably better for rate-based schemes than using queue length alone [9].

-The load factor is used in ERICA with the goal of driving the system towards an efficient operating point, defined as the neighborhood of z = 1.
+The load factor is used in ERICA with the goal of driving the system toward an efficient operating point, defined as the neighborhood of z = 1.
 The simplest way to achieve efficiency is to reduce each VC's activity by a factor of z.
-In other words, each VC's allocation ("VCShare" in the pseudo-code above) is set to the VC current cell rate (CCR) divided by the load factor z, or $\frac{CCR[VC]}{z}$.
+In other words, each VC's allocation ("VCShare" in the pseudocode above) is set to the VC CCR divided by the load factor z, or CCR[VC]/z.
 Here, CCR is the estimate of the source current rate.
-CCR may be read from the forward RM cells of the VC, or measured by the switch.
+CCR may be read from the forward RM cells of the VC or measured by the switch.
 Either way, the CCR value is stored in a table and used for this calculation.
-The analytical arguments given in the appendix show that this technique does drive the system to the neighborhood of z = 1.
+The analytical arguments given in the Appendix show that this technique does drive the system to the neighborhood of z = 1.

 Though VCShare can be used to achieve efficiency, it may not be a fair allocation.
-A mechanism is required to equalize the rate allocations, while ensuring that the bottleneck load factor remains in the neighborhood of unity.
+A mechanism is required to equalize the rate allocations while ensuring that the bottleneck load factor remains in the neighborhood of unity.
 This is the topic of the following section.